danielle076/java_advanced/src/I_AssociativeRelationships/Association/readme.md

 ![img.png](img.png)

-### Stap 4
+### Step 4

-We gaan de objecten koppelen, we willen aangeven dat Bob een bepaalde cursus volgt.
-We hebben nu twee objecten die geen relatie met elkaar hebben.
-Bob kan maar één cursus tegelijkertijd volgen.
+We're going to link the objects, we want to indicate that Bob is taking a particular course.
+We now have two objects that have no relationship to each other.
+Bob can only take one course at a time.

-We maken in Student.java onze eigen variable type Course aan.
+We create our own variable type Course in Student.java.

     public Course currentCourse;

-Nu heeft hij een relatie met de klasse Course.java, maar hij wordt nog niet ingevuld.
-We maken een nieuwe methode aan in Student.java.
+Now it has a relationship with the class Course.java, but it is not completed yet.
+We create a new method in Student.java.

     public String getStudentAndCourseInfo(){
         return getFullName() + " volgt " + currentCourse.getCourseInfor();
     }

-Deze methode geeft de student informatie en de cursus informatie weer.
+This method displays the student information and the course information.

-### Stap 5
+### Step 5

-In Main.java wijzen we javaProgrammeren toe aan student1.
+In Main.java, we assign javaProgrammeren to student1.

     student1.currentCourse = javaProgrammeren;

-Het aanroepen van getStudentAndCourseInfo.
+Calling getStudentAndCourseInfo.

     System.out.println(student1.getStudentAndCourseInfo());

-### Volledige code
+### Full code

 <i>Student.java</i>